-Advanced Doctoral training, beginning in the third year of residence, is structured by the student's selection of an area in which to concentrate his or her studies.
+Advanced Doctoral training during the third and fourth years of residence are structured by the student's selection of an area in which to concentrate his or her studies.
 During the Fall Semester of the third year, students select a Major Professor and, in consultation with the Major Professor, the remaining members of the Ph.D.
 Advisory Committee.
 Students who completed a sociology M.A. degree at UGA may select a different Major Professor for Doctoral work, if they choose.
 A Committee may have as few as three and as many as five members.
-The fourth and fifth members may be appointed from other departments in the University of Georgia, provided they are members of the Graduate Faculty.
-Either the fourth or fifth member may be appointed from outside the University of Georgia, provided that he or she holds a Ph.D.
-At least two members of the Advisory Committee must be listed as members in their specialty area in which the student plans to take Doctoral Comprehensive Examination (see Appendix C for list of faculty by specialty area).
+At least two members of the Advisory Committee must be listed as members of the Specialty Area in which the student plans to take Doctoral Comprehensive Examination (see Appendix C for list of faculty by specialty area).
 All Committee members must be members of the Graduate Faculty with an appointment in sociology (see Appendix B for list of Graduate Faculty).
 Students should review the policies outlined in the Graduate Bulletin for additional details regarding the composition of the Doctoral committee.

 The Ph.D.
 Advisory Committee is responsible for the following:

 Designation of the Major Professor and the Doctoral Advisory Committee requires the completion of two forms: Request for Appointment of Major Professor and Designation of Specialty Area and Advisory Committee for Doctoral Candidates.
 Once the Advisory Committee has been appointed and approved, requests for changes require completion of two forms: Request for Change in Advisory Committee - Doctoral Degrees and a revised Advisory Committee for Doctoral Candidates.
-Committee changes must be approved in writing by the Graduate Coordinator in consultation with the Major Professor of record and, if necessary, by the Academic Program Committee.
+Committee changes must be approved in writing by the Graduate Coordinator in consultation with the Major Professor of record and, if necessary, by the Graduate Program Committee.
 All current and past committee members shall be notified of such changes.

 Doctoral Program of Study

 The Ph.D. training program focuses primarily on defining and mastering an area of theoretical and research literature that can serve as a foundation for advanced study.
 The courses included on the Doctoral Program of Study should therefore form a coherent whole.
-Development of the Program of Study rests not just with the student, but also with his or her Major Professor, in consultation with the Ph.D.
+As indicated above, development of the Program of Study rests not just with the student, but also with his or her Major Professor, in consultation with the Ph.D.
 Advisory Committee.
 For the Ph.D. program of study, we require 21 substantive hours (7 electives) plus 9 “dummy hours”.

-- No more than 6 credit hours outside the Department.
+No more than 6 credit hours outside of the Department

 Written and Oral Comprehensive Examinations

 The Graduate School requires that all Doctoral students pass a Written and Oral Comprehensive Examination before they are admitted to candidacy for the Doctoral degree.
-Students planning to take the Written Comprehensive Examination must meet with their Advisory Committee, as a whole, to discuss the reading and the examination at least four months prior to the exam.
+Students planning to take the Written Comprehensive Examination must meet with their Advisory Committee, as a whole, to discuss the reading list and the examination at least 4 months prior to the exam.
 No student will be allowed to take the examination without having attended such a meeting.
 A form documenting this meeting is available in the graduate student office.
-Written Comprehensive Examinations take place twice annually in the Fall and Spring semester.
-The exam will take place over two days within the same semester.
-Students must take the Written Comprehensive Examination no later than the Spring of their second year in residence in the doctoral program (fourth in the graduate program).
-The examination has an open book format, lasts one week, consists of 4 questions, with a 5-7-page maximum per question, exclusive of bibliography.
+Written Comprehensive Examinations take place the third Tuesday and Wednesday of the Fall and Spring semesters.
+The examination takes 5 hours per day, consists of 4 typed answers, with a 5-7 page maximum per answer, exclusive of bibliography.
 Departmental procedures for the examination are detailed in Appendix D.

 After completing the Doctoral Comprehensive Examinations, the student prepares a preliminary prospectus for a dissertation.
 This prospectus will be reviewed by the major professor and revised by the student until it provides a clear picture of the proposed dissertation, including reviews of relevant theoretical, substantive, and methodological issues raised by the proposed research project and an outline of how the proposed research would proceed.
 The dissertation prospectus is then distributed to members of the Advisory Committee.
 The candidate should submit a draft of the dissertation prospectus to each member of the committee and the committee members must have three weeks to read and evaluate the completed dissertation prospectus.
 While there can be no guarantee that a dissertation research effort will develop exactly along the lines proposed, the dissertation prospectus offers the student and faculty advisors an opportunity to work together to identify important issues and to agree on an approach to address those issues.

-The Graduate School requires that the dissertation prospectus be approved in a formal meeting of the Advisory Committee and the student.
+The Graduate School requires that the dissertation prospectus be approved in a formal meeting of the Advisory Committee and the student (Graduate Bulletin).
 The members of the Advisory Committee must sign the Dissertation Prospectus Approval form, available from the Degree Program Assistant.
-That form, along with a copy of the approved prospectus, must be submitted to the Graduate Coordinator and retained in the student's file.
+That form, along with a copy of the approved prospectus, must be submitted to the Graduate Coordinator and retained in the student’s file.